CarlossShi/kaggle-dogs-vs-cats-pytorch/README.md

 4. Find and classify some pictures to be tested into subfolders of `/data/`.
 5. Appropriately modify parameters like batch size, learning rate or epoch size.
 6. Run the code.
-Test results are shown above, while training is demonstrated below.
+Training and test results are demonstrated below respectively.

 ![traning curve](assets/traning_curve.png)